Jessup University: LGBT policy

 William Jessup has a partial exception to Title IX which allows it to legally discriminate against LGBT students for religious reasons.
 The university's handbook states "Students who engage in unmarried heterosexual cohabitation or any homosexual/bisexual activity will be subject to judicial action".

 A student and cross-country athlete claims that he was kicked out of the university in 2014 for being gay.
 In response to the student's claims, university president John Jackson stated that "we do not discriminate against students based on their sexual orientation.
 However, student participation in WJU is a voluntary association governed by a biblically-based code of conduct for every student enrolled at the University."

 A group of students filed a lawsuit in 2021 arguing that the school should not receive federal funding while subjecting LGBT students to denial of housing and health care, expulsion, shame, loneliness, and sexual and physical harassment.
 The lawsuit was dismissed by federal judge Ann Aiken.

 Controversy

-The university's current president, John Jackson, has made controversial statements online, especially about social issues.
+In 2023, the university's previous president, John Jackson, made controversial statements online, especially about social issues.
 In his personal blog, he stated that he has "observed at least five cultural giants of our time: historical revisionism, abortion and euthanasia, religious repression, racism and injustice, identity and family" and is "'against' these five giants".
 He also "believe[s] that a socialist economic and political system is the greatest natural threat to religious liberty around the world."
 He also was one of the first religious leaders in the state of California to advocate the return to in-person religious services during the COVID-19 pandemic, calling for the "restoration of 100% of building capacities" by July 2020.

-In response to LGBT policies and other controversial steps, current and previous students have shared their stories and frustrations with the university's policies and practices on the blog Liberated Jessupians.
+In response to LGBT policies and other controversial steps, current and previous students have shared their stories and frustrations with the university's policies and practices on the 2020 blog Liberated Jessupians.